wzcprince/blog2017/software-architecture.md

 ### software architecture的定义
 P4-P6
-software architecture is the set of structures needed to reason about【论证】 the system, which comprise software elements, relations among them, and poperties of both.
+software architecture is the set of structures needed to reason about【推理论证】 the system, which comprise software elements, relations among them, and poperties of both.

+P5右下
+architecture consists of structures and structures consist of elements and relations.

 #### 1.a set of software structures